pedrocoutinhosilva/semantic.pixelator/README.md

 ## Installing

-Clone the repository and make sure you have all required dependencies.
+Clone the repository and make sure you have all required libraries.
 All necessary dependencies are defined in `global.R`

 You can then run the app using `app.R`